SN-ICE/EMIR_pipeline/README.md

 # EMIR_pipeline
-A pipeline for reducing spectra from raw EMIR data.
+An interactive pipeline for reducing spectra from raw EMIR data.

 The purpose of this repository is to create a file managing python interface for the PyEMIR analysis code.
 This pipeline is built on top of the [PyEMIR package](https://pyemir.readthedocs.io/en/v0.16.0/) maintained by Sergio Pascual and Nicolás Cardiel.